jbexta/AgentPilot/README.md

 <br>
 Code automatically runs in 5 seconds and can be stopped, edited and re-run.

-### 🔨 Manage Tools
-Create, edit and delete tools, configure their parameters and code, and organise them into folders.<br>
-Tools can be added to an Agent or used

 ### 🔠 Context Blocks
 A customisable list of context blocks are available to all agents, and can be used within their system (or user) message with placeholders.
 Allowing reusability and consistency across multiple Agents.

+### 🔨 Tools
+Create, edit and delete tools, configure their parameters and code, and organise them into folders.<br>
+Tools can be added to an Agent or used as a workflow component.

 ### 📄 Tasks
 ~~Tasks are being reimplemented, coming soon!~~